Enchanted April (1935 film)

 Enchanted April is a 1935 American comedy drama film directed by Harry Beaumont and starring Ann Harding, Frank Morgan and Katharine Alexander.
 It was made by RKO Pictures.
-The original 1922 novel The Enchanted April has also been adapted for the stage multiple times, and adapted for the 1991 film by screenwriter Peter Barnes.
+The original 1922 novel The Enchanted April has also been adapted for the stage multiple times, and adapted for the 1991 British film by screenwriter Peter Barnes.

 Plot

 At Hampstead Court Housewives Club, two women sit in the living room with a fireplace.
 Outside it's raining.
-One of the women reads a book (a biography of Madame Du Barry); the other woman is nervously looking around the room and finally decides to look up the newspaper.
-When she sees a certain announcement, she has to talk, saying to the other woman how beautiful it would be to leave dreadful London and go south to Italy, renting a Castle for two or more people and splitting the costs.
-So they find the way to San Salvatore, and the Enchanted April is there from the very minute they arrive.
+One of the women reads a book (a biography of Madame du Barry); the other woman is nervously looking around the room and finally decides to look up the newspaper.
+When she sees a certain announcement, she has to talk, saying to the other woman how beautiful it would be to leave dreadful London and go south to Italy, renting a castle for two or more people and splitting the costs.
+So they find their way to San Salvatore, and the Enchanted April is there from the very minute they arrive.

 Their husbands and lovers are soon popping up and passing by, and the Italians who know, understand the English people.
 A mixture of slapstick comedy and on the other side the rarefied figure of Ann Harding.